codership/documentation/galeracluster/source/documentation/glossary.rst

       Unlike the main ``mysqld`` process, ``garbd`` doesn't generate replication events of its own and doesn't store replication data.
 It does, however, acknowledge all replication events.
 Furthermore, you can route replication through Galera Arbitrator, such as when generating a consistent application state snapshot for backups.

-      .. note:: For more information, see :doc:`arbitrator` and :doc:`backup-cluster`.
+      For more information, see :doc:`arbitrator` and :doc:`backup-cluster`.

    Galera Replication Plugin